AshiAg13/AutoJudge/README.md

 ---

 Project Overview
-Difficulty estimation of programming problems is a subjective and non-trivial task.
+Difficulty estimation of programming problems is a subjective and manual task.
 AutoJudge aims to automate this process by analyzing problem statements using natural language processing and machine learning techniques.

 The project combines text-based features (TF-IDF) with handcrafted numerical features to estimate difficulty levels in a consistent and explainable manner.